Private AI & Security

 Hybrid Approaches Deliver Maximum Performance

 The most sophisticated implementations combine both.
 Studies show that RAG plus fine-tuning together improved performance by 11.5 percent to 41.9 percent compared to fine-tuning alone.
+For companies concerned about data leaving their premises, this hybrid approach works best on private LLM infrastructure.
 You fine-tune for tone, reasoning patterns, and domain expertise.
 You add RAG for factual grounding and current information.
 A healthcare system might fine-tune for medical reasoning and communication style while using RAG to pull the latest clinical guidelines and patient records.

 The Hard ROI: What Each Approach Actually Costs